tommysor/SimplifiedSearch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) tests/data/linanqiu/reddit-dataset/README.md](tests/data/linanqiu/reddit-dataset/README.md) (se bottom of readme).
 ## Contributing
 Bug reports, feature requests and pull requests are welcome.
+- The focus of the project is in making the simple use case work well, not on supporting many special cases.
+- For significant changes, make an issue for discussion before putting significant work into the change.
 - Follow the established code format.
-- The focus of the project is in making the simple use case work well, not on supporting many special cases.